Understanding Disjoint Set (Union-Find) in Python

 Implementation in Python

-Below is an optimized implementation of Disjoint Set using Path Compression (to speed up find
+Below is an optimized implementation of Disjoint Set using Path Compression (to speed up find) and Union by Rank (to keep trees balanced).

 class DisjointSet: